Saturday, September 28, 2019 from 10:30-5:30: Acorns, Hazelnuts, Nettles, Cattails, Rose Hips, Willows & Vine Maple

 Our weekend workshops are designed for adults, but youth are also welcome to register with an enrolled parent or guardian.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will run your card securely over the phone.

 Check/Mail Registration Option: Send with a check donation payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 with participant name(s), phone number, email address, age of any minors, and any allergies or health restrictions we should know about.

-Or Use PayPal to register via secure online donation with a credit/debit card or via direct withdrawal from your bank account.
-Use the link below (might not be visible if you are using “reader view” on your phone or other device) or sign into paypal.com and “send money” to our email address: (we’ll get back to you with any additional information we may need)
+Or Use PayPal to register online securely with a credit/debit card or via direct withdrawal from your bank account.
+Just sign into paypal.com and “send money” to our email address.

 Email us to be put on our our list for this program in the future.
 We always keep your information absolutely private, and will never share it.